shawenyao/jekyll-now/_posts/2019-04-07-Market-Comovement-in-Equilibrium.md

 ## Implications

 The comoving condition has profound implications beyond simply everything moving together.

-Everyday, market draws a random number $r$ out of some unknown distribution, which becomes the market return of the day.
+Everyday, the god of market draws a random number $r$ out of some unknown distribution, which becomes the market return of the day.
 At the end of the day,
 * every risky asset goes up or down simultaneously by certain amount such that each delivers the same return $r$
 * the weights of risky asset remain unchanged indefinitely
 * any deviation from such norm will result in either excess demand or supply of certain assets, and thus violates our prerequisite of market equilibrium